sensationinmotion/sensationinmotion.github.io/_members/sophia-rockland.md

 ---

 Sophia is an undergraduate research assistant in the lab (class of 2024).
-She is an ENS major.
+She is an Exercise & Nutritional Sciences major.